bbbbbr/pandocs/src/Four_Player_Adapter.md

 Where:
 - Transfer time per byte: ~0.128 microseconds
 - Byte count: 4, 8, 12 or 16 depending on the setting for SIZE
-- It is not yet understood how to determine the additional amount added at the end of the formula.
+- The formula for calculating the .36 to 2.15 milliseconds add-on is not yet understood.

 This yields a range of 17.0 to 41.6 milliseconds for the total packet and delay time.

 ### SIZE Packet Size setting
-SIZE sets the number of usable data bytes sent by each Game Boy during a packet in Transmission phase.
-It is sent in response to the STAT3 byte.
+SIZE sets the number of usable data bytes sent by each Game Boy during a packet in transmission phase.
+It is sent in reply to the STAT3 byte.

 The total number of bytes broadcasted by the DMG-07 in a packet will be SIZE x 4.
-For example if SIZE is 3 then the total packet size is 12 bytes (3 x 4).
+For example if SIZE is 3 then the total packet size will be 12 bytes (3 x 4).

 The range of values which work without issue is 1 to 4.